terrylinooo/mynote/README.md

 Githuber MD is an all-in-one Markdown plugin.

-To get additional features of Githuber theme below by install Githuber MD plugin.
+To get the additional features of Githuber theme below by install Githuber MD plugin.
 - Bootstrap 4 navigation menu.
 (2-layer dropdown menu)
 - Widget: Table of Content.
 - Post type - Repository.

 ![Screenshot](https://i.imgur.com/3O854Jm.png)

-If you're looking for a useful Markdown editor in WordPress, Githuber MD may be good for you.
+If you're looking for an useful Markdown editor in WordPress, Githuber MD may be good for you.
 Please give it a try!

 ## License